Assisting With Child Custody Modifications

 If your child custody and visitation arrangement isn’t working anymore, you can seek to change it.
 However, it is important to do this by filing a petition to modify your existing order.
 Otherwise, the change would not be enforceable.

 At Rowe Law Offices, P.C., our attorneys offer a free initial consultation to answer your questions about child custody and visitation modifications in Pennsylvania.
-From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Lebanon counties and the Lehigh Valley.
+From our offices in Wyomissing and Lancaster, we serve clients across Pennsylvania.

 When Can I Change Child Custody Or Visitation?